-20 Reasons Why Your Search Ranking & Traffic Might Drop - Search Engine Journal
+22 Possible Reasons Why Your Site Traffic Dropped

 - If the internal links were replaced with new links to a different source, you have the option to link to the new source, too.

-- You can always replace the old links with new ones that work.
+Remember, you can always replace the old links with new ones that work.

-To prevent lost links affecting your rankings in the future, it is worth the effort to invest in link monitoring software or programs to actively track lost links.
+To prevent lost links affecting your rankings in the future, it’s worth the effort to invest in link monitoring software or programs to actively track lost links.
 This way you can be proactive and take corrective measures before you lose your rankings.

 3. Broken Redirects

-If you are launching a new website, migrating to a new server, or do any structural changes to your site, unless you have a proper 301 redirect plan in place, you are likely to see a drop in your rankings.
+If you’re launching a new website, migrating to a new server, or do any structural changes to your site, you are likely to see a drop in your rankings unless you have a proper 301 redirect plan in place.

-When using a 301-redirect, you must make sure that XML sitemaps, canonical tags, and links are also updated.
+When using a 301 redirect, you must make sure that XML sitemaps, canonical tags, and links are also updated.

 A 301 redirect is akin to a change of address notice for the web.
 This notice tells search engines that a page, several pages, or your entire website has been moved.
-You are asking that your website visitors be sent to your new address and not your old one.
+You’re asking that your website visitors be sent to your new address and not your old one.

 If done correctly, you won’t lose your rankings, nor will you get penalized for duplicate content because search engines are indexing both your old and new web address.